sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 This change is discussed in more detail in the above mentioned  blog post on [performance improvements for precise code intel](/blog/performance-improvements-in-precise-code-intel/#collapse-network-boundaries).

+---

+The journey is not stopping here.
+We plan to continue to add features, and adjust the service so that we can support massive scale.
+Concerns on our horizon include (but are not limited to):

+- Automatic indexing of repositories
+- Support for monorepos (large code scale, high commit frequency)
+- The creation of a large-scale public index (to support jumping from private code to OSS)

+Keep an eye out for updates!

 <style>
   /* Images in this post have natural borders
      Make <p><img></p> snuggle up nice and close to the surrounding text */